udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+### Helper Functions

+To help in modularizing and reducing the size of final code, I have created helper_functions.py which holds small functions as below:
+* undistortImage : undistort an image given camera matrix and distortion coefficients
+* warpImage : warp an image given the transform matrix
+* unwarpImage : unwrap an image given inverse transform matrix
+* absSobelThresh : apply Sobel filter in the given orientation
+* getColorFilter : apply color filter in the given range
+* gaussianBlur : apply gaussian blur to an image

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained the IPython notebook located in "./camera_calibration.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then save the camera calibration maatrix and distortion coefficients in camera_params.pkl file.
+I applied this distortion correction to the test image using the `undistortImage()` function and obtained this result:

 ![alt text][image1]

+### Perspective Transform

+The code for this step is contained the IPython notebook located in "./perspective_transform.ipynb".

+First I choose four points on the source image and corresponding desired points on the destination image.
+The transformation matrix was found by using the 'cv2.getPerspectiveTransform()' function.
+I also found the inverse transformation matrix by swapping source and destination points.
+I saved these matrices in transform_matrix.pkl file.
+I then applied this trasformation to the test image using 'warpImage()' function and obtained this result:

+![alt text][image2]

 ### Pipeline (single images)